rszymkiewicz/Comparison_of_Mappers/5_Quality_Preparations_FastQC_CheckAfterTrimming.md

 # Python Script - FastQC Quality Check Post Trimming

 # Now that we have confidence in our sample sequences we can continue moving forward with our analysis.
-Lets look further into performing mapping.
+Lets look further into performing [*mapping*](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/6_Mapping.md) of our samples to our reference sequence.